 Select Avatar

-In the Label section, unselect the Visible option.
+In the Label section, deselect the Visible option.

 Save your work.